StackExchange/dnscontrol/documentation/providers/axfrddns.md

 [Error] AXFRDDNS: the nameservers list cannot be empty.
 Please consider adding default `nameservers` or an explicit `master` in `creds.json`.
 ```

+### Buggy DNS servers regarding CNAME updates

+When modifying a CNAME record, or when replacing an A record by a
+CNAME one in a single batched DDNS update, some DNS servers
+(e.g. Knot) will incorrectly reject the update.
+For this particular
+case, you might set the option `buggy-cname = "yes"` in `creds.json`.
+The changes will then be splitted in two DDNS updates, applied
+successively by server.
+This will allow Knot to successfully apply the
+changes, but you will loose the atomic-update property.

 ## Server configuration examples